 An adjustable rear seat yields greater legroom for backseat passengers when it's moved rearward and expands the cargo area when it's slid forward.
 The backseat also reclines.

-For 2007, Torrents come standard with an electronic stability system and have in the instrument panel a vehicle computer with more than 20 features.
-A tire pressure monitoring system is also standard, and three new exterior colors are offered.
+For 2008, all Torrents come standard with an electronic stability system and a new Electronic Trailer Sway Control integrated into the stability system.
+The instrument panel has a vehicle information center with more than 20 features, including a new digital compass, a tire pressure monitoring system and an outside temperature display.
+Three new exterior colors are offered.

 Exterior The Torrent's twin-port grille is traditional Pontiac.
 Headlights that wrap into the front fenders flank the grille, below which is a wide air intake.
 The front and rear overhangs are short, and the fenders are flared.
 Fog lamps and front and rear skid plates are standard.

 MacPherson struts are used for the front suspension, and a four-link independent suspension is installed in the rear.
-Built on a 112.5-inch wheelbase, the Torrent is 188.8 inches long overall, 71.4 inches wide and 67 inches tall.
-Ground clearance is nearly 8 inches for both front- and all-wheel-drive models.
+Built on a 112.5-inch wheelbase, the base Torrent is 188.8 inches long overall, 71.4 inches wide and 67 inches tall.
+The GXP is 189.6 inches long overall, 71.4 inches wide and 65.7 inches tall without the roof rack, 69.3 with the rack.
 Standard aluminum wheels hold 16-inch tires, and 17-inch tires are optional.
-For 2007, all-disc brakes replace last year's front-disc/rear-drum setup.
+The three new exterior colors are Deep Blue Metallic, Teal Metallic and Carbon Black Metallic.

 All Torrents have power door locks with remote keyless entry, air conditioning, power windows and a six-speaker CD stereo.
-Options include leather-trimmed seats, heated front seats, a power driver's seat, a six-CD stereo and steering wheel stereo controls.
-An optional Cargo Storage System includes bins in the floor and wheel wells, as well as a polycarbonate shelf that can be repositioned and configured as a table.
+Options include leather-trimmed seats, heated front seats, a power driver's seat, a six-CD stereo and steering-wheel stereo controls.
 There are three 12-volt power outlets.
 The Preferred Package includes a remote vehicle starter.